Learning The Major Arcana Cards: What Do They All Mean?

-It includes 21 numbered cards and 1 unnumbered card (The Fool).
+This group includes 21 numbered cards and one unnumbered card, The Fool.

 What Major Arcana Means in A Tarot Reading